albinsuresh/thin-edge.io/docs/src/howto-guides/child_device_firmware_management.md

 ## Cleanup

-To save bandwidth, thin-edge downloads a single firmware file only once and keeps it cached for reuse across multiple child devices, as firmware updates are typically applied to a fleet of devices together.
+To save bandwidth, thin-edge downloads a single firmware file only once and keeps it cached for reuse across multiple child devices, as firmware updates could be applied to a fleet of devices together.
 The cached files are stored under the tedge data directory `/var/tedge/cache`, by default.
 Since thin-edge does not know how many devices it will be reused for and for how long, it can not clean them up on its own.
 So, the user must manually delete the cached firmware files once the update is complete on all child devices.